jcurl/RJCP.DLL.CrashReporter/README.md

 Functionality which is available for all your software:

-* [TODO] Supports .NET 4.0 and .NET 4.5
+* Supports .NET 4.0 and .NET 4.5
+  * Uses multitargetting, there are two solutions, one for .NET 4.0 and one for .NET 4.5.
-* [TODO] Dump various types of information to an XML file, that the user can send in addition to their bug reports.
+* Dump various types of information to an XML file, that the user can send in addition to their bug reports.
-  * [TODO] Collects OS information
+  * Collects OS information (mostly Windows)
-  * [TODO] Collects all process environment variables
+  * Collects all process environment variables
-  * [TODO] Gets the current .NET version installed
+  * Gets the current .NET version installed and running
-  * [TODO] Lists all assemblies loaded into the program
+  * Lists all assemblies loaded into the program at the time of the crash
-  * [TODO] Lists all DLLs mapped into the program
+  * Lists all DLLs (modules) mapped into the program
-  * [TODO] Dump thread information
+  * Dump native thread information (there's no easy way to get .NET thread information)
-* [TODO] Log information to a memory backed logger, that is only written to disk when triggered by this library.
+* Log information to a memory backed logger, that is only written to disk when triggered by this library.

 ### Windows Specific